-Income components FY 2022/23 FY 2021/22 Value adjustments to goodwill (49,536) (3,733)
+Income components 12 mths ended 30/6/23 12 mths ended 30/6/22 Value adjustments to goodwill (49,536) (3,733)

 The amount for financial year 2022/2023 refers to the derecognition of the goodwill of the subsidiary RAM AI.
 For further information on the methods for calculating the impairment of goodwill, please refer to the content of Part A - Accounting Policies; for a description of the results of the goodwill impairment test and procedures used to carry it out, please refer to the content of Part B - Information on the consolidated balance sheet.